-Particulars All Parties Promoters Related Parties Aggregate of loans/advances in nature of loans - Repayable on demand (A) 186.94 Nil 139.63 Percentage of loans/advances in nature of loans to the total loans 100% Nil 74.69%
+Particulars All Parties Promoters Related Parties Aggregate of loans/advances in nature of loans - Repayable on demand (A) 271.84 Nil 160.38 Percentage of loans/advances in nature of loans to the total loans 100% Nil 59.08%

 - iv.
 The Company has complied with the provisions of Sections 185 and 186 of the Companies Act, 2013 in respect of loans granted, investments made and guarantees and securities provided, as applicable. - v.
 The Company has neither accepted any deposits from the public nor accepted any amounts which are deemed to be deposits within the meaning of sections 73 to 76 of the Companies Act, 2013 and the rules made thereunder, to the extent applicable. - vi.
-The maintenance of cost records has not been specified for the activities of the Company by the Central Government under section 148(1) of the Companies Act, 2013.
+The maintenance of cost records has not been specified for the activities of the Company by the Central Government under section 148(1) of the Companies Act, 2013. - vii. (a) Undisputed statutory dues, including Goods and Service tax, Provident Fund, Employees' State Insurance, Income-tax, Sales Tax, duty of Custom, duty of Excise, Value Added Tax, cess and other material statutory dues applicable to the Company have generally been regularly deposited by it with the appropriate authorities.